-Companies in fierce competition strive to gain a competitive advantage over their competitors by heavily promoting and marketing their products or services.
-This could mean offering cost-effective prices, investing greatly in advertising campaigns, or providing something the opposition doesn’t have.
+Companies in fierce competition strive to gain an advantage over their competitors by heavily promoting and marketing their products or services.
+This could mean offering cost-effective prices, investing heavily in advertising campaigns, or providing something the opposition doesn’t have.
 All of these measures can help build an edge that gives your business the upper hand!

 - Competitive Rivalry